jareddantis/raspi-toolchain/README.md

-# Rasperry PI Toolchains
+# Raspberry Pi Toolchains

-Repository for Raspberry PI cross compiler using the new GCC8 and GCC9 for Raspbian Buster.
+Repository for Raspberry Pi cross compiler using the new GCC10 for Raspbian Buster.
 This supports all new Raspberry PIs (ARMv7), and the older ones, including Zero, A, B, B+ (ARMv6) with newer GCCs.

 You can probably also use this repository for any other ARMv6 and ARMv7 devices.